IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 ## Test the GitHub event hook

-1. In a separate bash terminal window, start polling for activastions
+1. In a separate bash terminal window, start polling for activations

     ```bash
     ibmcloud fn activation poll